KatherineMichel/church-website-and-marketing-on-a-budget/user_testing.md

 #### Global Communication Audit

 #### Example Mobile App Use Case
+"We praise God and celebrate the growth and vitality of our churches in Africa and the Philippines and will continue to find ways to strengthen our global connection," [United Methodist State of the Church Report, 2012](http://s3.amazonaws.com/Website_Properties/state-of-the-church/documents/2012-state-of-the-church-report.PDF).

 Information sheet about Dora North Circuit of the United Methodist Church in Mutare District of Zimbabwe, one of the missions of the Pretty Prairie United Methodist Church